foobuzz/todo/doc/guide.md

 Another way to accomplish that is though the `ctx` command:

 	$ todo ctx culture
-	    7 | Read the article about chemistry #culture
+	    7 | Read the article about chemistry

 This helps removing any ambiguity if you ever have a context whose name happens to be the name of a command (a command wins over a context).